musically-ut/meteor-typescript-seed/README.md

 However, the speed of compilation has become so far that it is not worth the effort to write definition `.d.ts` files manually anymore.

+As long as you reference other files from `main.ts` using the `<reference path=".../my-file.ts" />` syntax, Typescript will automatically add them to the watch-list and continue to watch them.

 ## Acknowledgements

 This project relies on: